Japan approves renewable subsidies in shift from nuclear power

 In a suburb of Sendai, Sekisui plans to complete a block of 431 houses fitted with solar panels within two and a half years.

-Odawara, a city of 200,000 south of Tokyo, is setting up its own power company that will install solar panels at public facilities and sell electricity to Tokyo Electric Power Co, the operator of the Fukushima Daiichi nuclear plant that was wrecked in the disaster.
+Odawara, a city of 200,000 south of Tokyo, is setting up its own power company that will install solar panels at public facilities and sell electricity to Tokyo Electric Power Co (9501.T), the operator of the Fukushima Daiichi nuclear plant that was wrecked in the disaster.

 Residents who want to install panels on their homes will also get subsidies.